JCON3DEV/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails and simulating a workplace scenario of inheriting a legacy codebase that uses older versions of its frameworks.

+## Tech Stack
+### Front End:

+* ERB (Embedded Ruby)

+### Back End:

+* Ruby on Rails
+* PostgreSQL

+### Testing:

+* RSpec
+* Capybara
+* Poltergeist
+Created in Weeks 9 and 10 of Lighthouse Labs Web Development Bootcamp.

 ## Setup